darktime78/Acer-Swift3-SF313-52G/README.md

 - The built-in microphone is Intel Smart Sound Technology and cannot be driven
 - The HDMI driver has been removed from the official driver.
 HDMI on the body cannot be used and a type-c adapter is required.

+## Firmware BIOS without OS
+1. Downloaded the latest v1.08 BIOS archive file from Official Acer site.
+It's an EXE file (BIOS_Acer_1.08_A_A.exe) that can be extracted via 7z.
+2. Copy the BIOS file __BiosEc.fd__ to an empty and with FAT16/32 formatted usb stick.
+2. Unplug the AC adapter.
+3. Plug in the USB flash disk.
+4. Press and hold <Fn> and <Esc>, and then plug in the AC adapter while still holding <Fn> and <Esc>.
+5. Press the Power button.
+You can now stop holding <Fn> and <Esc>.
+6. The BIOS flash should now begin, the fan will spin up and the power led should change its state.
+7. After everything is done, the notebook will shut down.

 ## Modify BIOS settings
 Modifications are risky, please proceed with caution The test is normal on 1.08.
 There is no guarantee that other versions will not have problems.